dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

 ```
 Note that you can edit the identification entries, and the description as you want.

 And we also need some footer-xml.
 This describes the system variables, and let's the user reset the node from the GUI-Tool.
-At this point, just leave it alone and do not edit it.
+At this point, just add it verbatim and do not edit it.
 ```
     </segment>
     <segment origin='0' space='253'> <!-- stuff magic to trigger resets -->